Graphics Device Interface: Windows XP

 With the introduction of Windows XP, GDI+ complemented GDI.
-GDI+ has been written in C++.
-It adds anti-aliased 2D graphics, floating point coordinates, gradient shading, more complex path management, intrinsic support for modern graphics-file formats like JPEG and PNG, and support for composition of affine transformations in the 2D view pipeline.
+GDI+ was written in C++.
+It adds anti-aliased 2D graphics, floating-point coordinates, gradient shading, more-complex path management, intrinsic support for modern graphics-file formats like JPEG and PNG, and support for composition of affine transformations in the 2D view pipeline.
 GDI+ uses RGBA values to represent color.
 Use of these features is apparent in Windows XP components, such as Microsoft Paint, Windows Picture and Fax Viewer, Photo Printing Wizard, and the My Pictures Slideshow screensaver.
 Their presence in the basic graphics layer greatly simplifies implementations of vector-graphics systems such as Adobe Flash or SVG.
 Besides, .NET Framework provides a managed interface for GDI+ via the System.Drawing namespace.

 While GDI+ is included with Windows XP and later, the GDI+ dynamic library can also be shipped with an application and used on older versions of Windows.

 Because of the additional text processing and resolution independence capabilities in GDI+, the CPU undertakes text rendering.
 The result is an order of magnitude slower than the hardware-accelerated GDI.
 Chris Jackson published some tests indicating that a piece of text rendering code he had written could render 99,000 glyphs per second in GDI, but the same code using GDI+ rendered 16,600 glyphs per second.

-GDI+ is similar (in purpose and structure) to Apple's QuickDraw GX subsystem, and the open-source libart and Cairo libraries.
+GDI+ is similar (in purpose and structure) to Apple's QuickDraw GX subsystem, and the open-source libart and cairo libraries.

 Windows Vista

-In Windows Vista, all Windows applications including GDI and GDI+ applications run in the new compositing engine, Desktop Window Manager (DWM), which is hardware-accelerated.
+In Windows Vista, all Windows applications including GDI and GDI+ applications run in the new compositing engine, Desktop Window Manager (DWM), which is GPU hardware-accelerated.
 As such, the GDI itself is no longer hardware-accelerated.
-Because of the nature of the composition operations, window moves can be faster or more responsive because underlying content does not need to be re-rendered by the application.
+Because of the nature of the composition operations, window moves can be faster or more responsive because the application does not need to re-render the underlying content.